Pre-flop play against weak MTT players. Part 1

 Effective stack size 50bb.

-Hero on CO has Ac8s.
+Hero in CO has Ac8s.
 HJ limps, hero isolates to 4bb.
 It's hard not to profit from such a decision, and here are a few reasons why:

 • We have a positional advantage and initiative;

-• We will very often have the best hand;
+• Very often, we will have the best hand;

 • We have better post-flop skills;

-• We immediately take the pot if the limping player folds.
+• We will immediately take the pot if the limping player folds.

-Now let's discuss the negative aspects of limping behind:
+Now let's discuss the negative aspects of the situation when you limp behind:

 • Players behind us can raise and push us out of the pot;